Cider House Rules (1999) / Drama-Romance

 MPAA Rated: PG-13 for mature thematic elements, sexuality, nudity, substance abuse and some violence

 Cast: Tobey Maguire, Charlize Theron, Trevor Fuller, Michael Caine, Delroy Lindo

-CIDER HOUSE RULES takes place in an orphanage in Maine in the 40s.
-This relates the tell of one of the orphan boys, Homer, who was never adopted and instead assists the director, Dr. Larch, in delivering babies.
+Cider House Rules takes place in an orphanage in Maine in the 40s.
+This relates the tell of one of the orphan boys, Homer (Maguire, Joyride), who was never adopted and instead assists the director, Dr. Larch (Caine, Jaws the Revenge), in delivering babies.
 Homer has a mind of his own, and won't perform the then illegal abortions, and soon wants to leave the orphanage and see the world he's never seen.
-He befriends a young couple who travel to the orphanage to abort an unwanted pregnancy, and leaves to become an applepicker and see what's out there.
+He befriends a young couple who travel to the orphanage to abort an unwanted pregnancy, and leaves to become an apple picker and see what's out there.